 Subscriber acquisition is no longer about how many new email addresses you add; what counts is how many email subscribers you add to your list.
 What’s the difference?
 An email address just sits in your database.
 You want to add email subscribers who open, click and transact.

 About Chris: A 25-year veteran of digital marketing, including well over a decade in email marketing, Chris is a recognized expert in the process of connecting leading brands with the right marketing technology partners and platforms.
-Since 2013, Chris and Marketing Democracy have been providing consulting support for marketers looking to change their current email services provider and/or other martech platforms through a Request for Proposal (RFP) process.
+Since 2013, Chris as been providing consulting support for marketers looking to change their current email services provider and/or other martech platforms through a Request for Proposal (RFP) process.

 Noam Rotem, Head of Professional Services & Product Consulting at Ongage: